ishitaj15/ocupado/README.md

 Every hostel in India has the same one.
 Washing machines sit on the top floor, so students make repeated wasted trips just to check if a machine is free — and there's no queue, it's whoever shows up first.
 During peak hours (7–9 PM) it turns into chaos.

-**Ocupado** fixes this with real-time machine status, a single fair queue for all machines, and automatic "it's your turn" notifications — with zero hardware.
-Each machine just gets a printed QR-code sticker.
+**Ocupado** fixes this with a single fair queue for all machines, sequential machine allocation, and live status that updates the instant anything changes.

 ---

 ## ✨ Key Features

-- **Real-time status** — machines update live via Socket.io, no refresh needed
-- **Fair global queue** — one first-come-first-served line for all machines, not one queue per machine
+- **Fair global queue** — one first-come-first-served line for all machines, not a separate queue per machine
+- **Sequential allocation** — when a machine frees up, it's offered to the next eligible student automatically
-- **Two-phase timeout** — 5 min to confirm an offer + 3 min to start; auto-promotes the next person if you miss it
+- **Timed confirmation windows** — an offer must be confirmed within a set window, then started within another; miss either and it cascades to the next person
+- **Real-time status** — machine state broadcasts live via Socket.io, no page refresh needed
 - **Auto-releasing timers** — pick 30/45/60 min; the machine frees itself when the cycle ends
-- **QR-code access** — scan the sticker on a machine to open it directly
-- **Role-based auth** — bcrypt + JWT, with separate student and admin roles
+- **Role-based access** — separate student and admin capabilities, enforced on the backend
-- **Admin panel** — create machines, register students, toggle maintenance, view QR codes
+- **Admin panel** — create machines, register students, toggle maintenance

 ---